ISO 14064-1 fact sheet

 No tool is proposed: ISO standards allow the user to choose.

-However, a specific format for the GHG emissions inventory (tCO2eq) is suggested:
+However, a specific format for the GHG emissions inventory (tCO2e) is proposed:

 • Direct emissions, GHG removals if quantified, indirect emissions